gruvw/portfolio/_posts/2020-04-10-creating-a-python-package.md

 toc: true
 ---

-I created a Python package which keeps track of what I am printing to the console in a log file along with the possibility to add a prefix to what I am printing.
+I created my first Python package.
+It keeps track of what I am printing to the console in a log file along with the possibility to add a prefix to what I am printing.

 ## 💡 The Idea